-College of Osteopathic Medicine

-Center for Music and the Worship Arts, Concert Hall

-May 9, 2024 | 6 p.m.
+College of Osteopathic Medicine Center for Music and the Worship Arts, Concert Hall May 8, 2025 | 6 p.m.

-MESSAGE from the DEAN It is my distinct privilege to recognize and honor the Class of 2024, Liberty University's sixth class of osteopathic physicians.
+scroll down MESSAGE from the DEAN Dear Graduates, It is my distinct privilege to recognize and honor the Class of 2025, Liberty University's eighth class of osteopathic physicians.
 This is an important milestone in their medical journey.
 I, along with the faculty and staff, celebrate their accomplishment of successfully completing medical school, and we thank God for demonstrating His faithfulness in each of their lives these past four years.
-The Class of 2024 is yet another reminder of a vision cast over 50 years ago by Jerry Falwell Sr. He stood on Liberty Mountain, envisioning and setting a goal to open a college of medicine that would send out Champions for Christ into the medical field.
-Class of 2024, you were chosen to attend LUCOM based on your character, capacity, and motivation, and it was truly a divine appointment that guided you here.
-We have seen you demonstrate your passion for medicine with a servant's heart (true concern for others) and an owner's mind (accepting responsibility for your actions) throughout your academic and clinical journey. continued on the next page MESSAGE from the DEAN Always remember, your medical career is, first and foremost, about the patient.
+The Class of 2025 is yet another reminder of a vision cast over 50 years ago by Jerry Falwell Sr. He stood on Liberty Mountain, envisioning and setting a goal to open a university that would send out Champions for Christ into every field - including medicine.
+In 2012, when Liberty broke ground on its Center for Medical and Health Sciences, which would house its College of Osteopathic Medicine, Jerry Falwell Jr. called it "the last piece of the puzzle" in his father's vision.
+Class of 2025, you were chosen to attend LUCOM based on your character, capacity, and motivation,

+MESSAGE from the DEAN and it was truly a divine appointment that guided you here.
+We have seen you demonstrate your passion for medicine with a servant's heart (true concern for others) and an owner's mind (accepting responsibility for your actions) throughout your academic and clinical journey.
+Always remember, your medical career is, first and foremost, about the patient.
 As doctors, osteopathic physicians, and healers, you are held to higher expectations and judged by higher standards.
 Civility, respect, integrity, honesty, altruism, compassion, and empathy are hallmarks of a great physician.
 Secondly, remember important milestones (such as this) in your life.
 These significant achievements are not "check marks."
 They serve as an indication of where you were: a reference point.
 Milestones denote mastery - as doctors, you will continue to learn and continue to perfect your skills.
 True learning captures knowledge.
 Applied knowledge brings more experiences, and more experiences capture more knowledge.
 A career in medicine is a lifelong journey and leads me to my third point.

-Class of 2024, pursue excellence and challenge yourself.
+MESSAGE from THE DEAN Class of 2025, pursue excellence and challenge yourself.
 Do not settle on good when, with effort, better can be obtained and, with dedication, best is achievable.
 Ask the questions that others are not asking.
 Seek to understand beyond the prescribed parameters.
 Demonstrate intellectual curiosity.
-Show continued on the next page MESSAGE from the DEAN passion.
+Show passion.
 Do more than the curriculum demands.
 Medicine is not a job; it is a lifetime calling.
-As the Apostle Paul wrote in 2 Timothy 4:7: "I have fought the good fight, I have finished the race, I have kept the faith."
+As the Apostle Paul wrote in 2 Timothy 4:7, "I have fought the good fight, I have finished the race, I have kept the faith."
 I pray these words will be true for each of you as you have trained for the race and have completed the first phase (medical school) of this marathon.
 You are winners!
 You are the next generation of physicians, Champions for Christ.
 Continue to be so!
 Congratulations as you enter your residency programs to spark the flame wherever God plants you next.

 God Bless, Joseph R. Johnson, DO, FACOOG (Dist) Dean and Professor of Obstetrics and Gynecology